mrj-005/Python-projects-1/README.md

 🖱️ **Interaction First:** I successfully bridged the gap between code and user, turning complex logic into simple, satisfying button clicks and inputs.

-🎨 **Clean & Minimalist:** Designed using Tkinter with a focus on a "less is more" aesthetic—keeping the interface intuitive and distraction-free.
+🎨 **Clean & Minimalist:** Designed using Tkinter with a focus on a "less is more" simple keeping the interface intuitive and distraction-free.

 🧠 **Logic in Motion:** Mastered the art of Event-Driven Programming, ensuring the app reacts instantly and smoothly to every user action.